 Your baby is probably about 4½ inches from head to rump, about the size of a sweet Vidalia onion, and weighs only 2 to 3 ounces in your fifteenth week of pregnancy.

-So check with your health care team and see if they recommend left-side sleeping for you.
+The safest thing for you to do is to check with your health care team and see what position they recommend is best for you.

 Did you know some pregnant women prefer an air bed for comfort?
 Air beds provide an adjustable technology creating a desired firmness or softness that accommodates a mom’s changing weight, dimensions and comfort levels.
 For more information on pregnancy and sleep, please visit BabyCenter and the National Sleep Foundation.

 An Incompetent Cervix, also called Cervical Insufficiency, or CI, is a condition of pregnancy that occurs when the expectant mother’s cervical tissue is weakened to such a degree that it may lead to an unexpected pregnancy loss.
 This may be due to a previous childbirth, cervical trauma such as a broad cervical conization (cervical biopsy), various abnormalities and irregularities of the uterus, the possible exposure to the synthetic estrogen Diethylstilbestrol (DES), or there may be no defining cause.
 CI can cause or contribute to premature birth, and in many cases, the loss of an otherwise robust pregnancy.
 While CI occurs in only one out of 100 pregnancies, the condition is responsible for approximately 25 percent of losses in the second trimester.